-(9) The provider fails to timely submit a required background check or when the background check reveals that the provider has been convicted of, or pled guilty to a disqualifying offense unless the provider meets specific circumstances provided in division 5101:3 of the Administrative Code.
+(8) The provider fails to timely submit a required background check or when the background check reveals that the provider has been convicted of, or pled guilty to a disqualifying offense unless the provider meets specific circumstances provided in agency 5160 of the Administrative Code.

-(G) Appeal rights for the termination or denial of a provider agreement provided in this rule are found in rule 5101:3-1-57 of the Administrative Code.
+(J) Appeal rights for the termination or denial of a provider agreement provided in this rule are found in rule 5160-1-57 of the Administrative Code.

-(H) In determining the length of termination, ODJFS shall consider the following:
+(K) In determining the length of termination, ODM shall consider the following:

 (1) The number and nature of program violations and other related offenses and the degree to which the provider participated in the offense;

-(2) The nature and extent of any adverse impact the violations have had on consumers, including but not limited to the health and safety of those consumers who are aged and/or at greater physical, mental and emotional risk;
+(2) The nature and extent of any adverse impact the violations have had on recipients, including but not limited to the health and safety of those recipients who are aged and/or at greater physical, mental and emotional risk;

 (3) The amount of any damages incurred by the medicaid program;